 A nine-member Watermaster Board was created to implement the Decision with continued oversight by the Court.
 The MPWMD holds one seat on the Watermaster with two out of 13 votes.
 The MPWMD Board selected Michelle Knight as its representative to the Watermaster Board.
 The Watermaster has held monthly meetings since its formal commencement on April 5, 2006.
 District staff have also participated on the Watermaster Technical Committee and contributed significantly to the Seaside Basin Monitoring and Management Program Plan that was submitted to the Court in late May 2006.
 District staff continued to contribute data and analysis as a Technical Committee member through 2006.

-District staff continued to
+Discussion/Background: District staff led the effort to obtain

 Other Related Action

 The following table summarizes other related District efforts relevant to overall water supply:

 District staff participates in the

 EIR/EIS process on the seismic retrofit of San Clemente Dam.
 Potential